Pixpipe/pixpipejs/cookbook/readme.md

 # Projects used in Pixpipe
 Sometimes, it's just not worth reiventing the wheel.
 Here are the libraries Pixpipe uses and includes at build time:
 - [Pako](https://github.com/nodeca/pako), for high speed file compression/decompression in JS.
-- [FileSaver.js](https://github.com/eligrey/FileSaver.js), to easly trigger file downloading to the user
+- [FileSaver.js](https://github.com/eligrey/FileSaver.js), to easily trigger file downloading to the user side
 - [expr-eval](https://github.com/silentmatt/expr-eval), to evaluate math expression and create quick filter prototype
 - [js-md5](https://github.com/emn178/js-md5), to generate a unique checksum for each loaded files